Trump v. Barbara: Trump v. CASA

-The order was quickly blocked by multiple universal preliminary injunctions issued by district court judges.
+Many district court judges quickly blocked the order by issuing universal injunctions, including Judge Deborah Boardman, who said "no court in the country has ever endorsed the president's interpretation.
+This court will not be the first."
 These cases were consolidated into Trump v.
-CASA.
-The Trump administration sought partial relief by asking the Supreme Court to limit the injunctions to the plaintiffs who were suing against the order.
-On June 27, 2025, the Supreme Court ruled 6-3 that nationwide injunctions could not be issued by a federal district court.
+CASA, Inc. (2025).
+The Trump administration asked the US Supreme Court to limit the injunctions to the plaintiffs who were suing against the order.
+On June 27, 2025, the Supreme Court ruled 6–3 that federal district courts generally cannot issue nationwide injunctions, avoiding the underlying birthright citizenship question.
 Justice Brett Kavanaugh appeared to endorse class-wide injunctions in his concurring opinion.